Add to collection

 Dr Florian Graichen

-One way of using biomass waste is where we combine them with biopolymers through our extruder capability into filaments.
+One way of using biomass waste is where we combine them with biopolymers through our extruder capability into filaments4.
 Our extruder technology has actually allowed us to use a number of biomass wastes such as grape skin.
-So what we are doing is compounding the skin from the wine grapes with the bioplastic into these net clips.
+So what we are doing is compounding the skin from the wine grapes with the bioplastic5 into these net clips.
 And in New Zealand, you’re using nets to protect the ripening grapes, and non-degradable net clips are used for that purpose.
 And these nets get rolled up, the clips will break, fall to the ground and ultimately will break down into microplastics.
 We’ve got here now a much better option where these clips will ultimately biodegrade.

 Acknowledgements